 To optimize your zinc intake, you can choose foods that are naturally rich in this trace element.
 Here are some examples:

-These foods, in addition to being sources of protein, provide a natural supply of zinc.
-However, for athletes with increased needs due to their activity, the use of minerals in the form of supplements may be a suitable solution.
+These foods, in addition to being sources of protein, provide a natural zinc intake.
+However, for athletes with increased needs due to their activity, using mineral supplements may be a suitable solution.

 Zinc and supplementation: What approach should you adopt?

-If your diet does not meet your needs, zinc supplementation may be beneficial.
-A zinc health supplement is available in several forms:
+If your diet isn't enough to meet your needs, zinc supplementation may be beneficial.
+Zinc supplements are available in several forms:

 To maximize benefits, it is recommended to take zinc supplements between meals.
 This allows for optimal absorption, especially when taken with protein.
-However, it is important to respect the recommended doses (around 11 mg/day for an adult man), in order to avoid any adverse effects.
+However, it is important to adhere to the recommended doses (approximately 11 mg/day for an adult male) to avoid any adverse effects.

 Precautions and limitations